imagineLife/nodeWork/in-depth/study-topics.md

 #### catch the end

+with the above stream example,

 - use the `finished` utility to catch when the incoming stream is completed, and log a string `done parsing input`
 - use the `finished` utility to catch when the outoging stream is completed, and log a string `done writing output`

+## FS

+- get the current executing filename
+- get the absolute path to the dir that the current executing file is in
+- create a cross-platform path to a file